Titrox/VectorMail/README.md

 docker-compose up --build
 ```

+This starts the Flask-based classification engine in a container on port 5000.
+Note on Python Service: For demonstration purposes, the integrated Flask development server is used.
+Please be aware that for a production environment, a more robust WSGI server (e.g., Gunicorn or uWSGI) should be configured.

 This starts the Flask-based classification engine in a container on port **5000**.

 ### 2. Start the Backend (Spring Boot)